StagramTG/DiscordColonyBot/Discord_ColonyBot/notes.md

     + Make a Singleton out of the ColonyManager
     + Make a static class out of the ColonyManager
     + Another idea that not involve a global instance or a global 'utils' class

+For the time being I'm using Colony Manager as a Singleton.